mrhaasguy/redeemer-songs/sermon_notes/readme.md

+# NOTICE:
-This location is deprecated and all new notes will be added to a new repo here: https://github.com/mrhaasguy/redeemer-sermon-notes
+## This location is deprecated and all new notes will be added to a new repo here: https://github.com/mrhaasguy/redeemer-sermon-notes